 LCDs (Liquid Crystal Displays) are passive or active-matrix displays that can demonstrate information as text or in a dot matrix pattern.
 This type of technology is generally less expensive thanor display technology.
-There are two major types of LCD Module: standard character and graphic LCD module displays.
+There are two major types of LCD Modules: standard character and graphic LCD module displays.
 We can display text and numeric data using a character LCD module and images using a graphic LCD module.
 The character LCD modules are ideal for displaying characters such as text and numbers.
 They consist of little rectangles where each character is displayed.
-Each rectangle is a 8X5 grid of pixels.
-The graphical LCD has one big grid of pixels (i.e. 128X64) and usually it is used for displaying images.
-Graphical LCDs tend to be larger, more expensive, difficult to use and need many more pins.
+Each rectangle is an 8X5 grid of pixels.
+The graphical LCD has one big grid of pixels (i.e. 128X64) and usually, it is used for displaying images.
+Graphical LCDs tend to be larger, more expensive, difficult to use, and need many more pins.

 A character LCD module provides an excellent means for your embedded system to display measurements, status, and conditions with ASCII character strings.
-The Hitachi HD44780 controller has become an industry standard for monochrome character LCD module.
-Character LCD modules are in various sizes, which are measured by the number of rows and columns of characters they can display, such as 16x2, 20x2 and 20x4 formats.
-Most LCD modules include a backlight and some of them you can choose the backlight color.
-There are in various colors like a white text on a blue background or black text on green or black text on gray.
+The Hitachi HD44780 controller has become an industry standard for the monochrome character LCD module.
+Character LCD modules are in various sizes, which are measured by the number of rows and columns of characters they can display, such as 16x2, 20x2, and 20x4 formats.
+Most LCD modules include a backlight and in some of them, you can choose the backlight color.
+There are various colors like white text on a blue background or black text on the green or black text on gray.

 |2||VCC||+5V to +3.3V|

 |4||RS||Register Select.
 RS=0: Command, RS=1: Data (*1)|